jhaeger/quick-pagepost-redirect-plugin/README.md

 https://blog.nintechnet.com/authenticated-settings-change-vulnerability-in-wordpress-quick-page-post-redirect-plugin-unpatched/

 ## What This Patch Does
-This wrapes the database modification calls in a conditional that checks for admin capabilities of user calling the action.
+This wraps the database modification calls in a conditional that checks for admin capabilities of user calling the action.

 This means that users MUST be an admin in order to create or delete redirects using this plugin.